 I. Additional requirements for the manufacture of EN 14140 cylinders when compared with the manufacture of EN 1442 cylinders.

-3. One of the characteristics of LPG cylinders designed and manufactured according to EN 14140 is that it has a lower wall thickness than those designed and manufactured according to EN 1442.
+3. One of the characteristics of Liquefied Petroleum Gas (LPG) cylinders designed and manufactured according to EN 14140 is that it has a lower wall thickness than those designed and manufactured according to EN 1442.
 That lower wall thickness can mislead to the incorrect interpretation that such cylinders have a lower resistance, which is not the case.

 4. Actually, the yield strength of the steel used in EN 14140 cylinders is 560 MPa, and their tensile strength is 670 Mpa.
 On the other hand, the yield strength of the commonly used carbon steels used in EN 1442 cylinders is 310 Mpa and their tensile strength is 460 Mpa.
 Thus, the mechanical resistance of EN 14140 cylinders is higher than the mechanical resistance of EN 1442 cylinders, hence, they are sufficiently resistant to pressure.